jross765/JKMyMoneyLibNTools/README.md

 List of modules and other relevant stuff:

-* JKMyMoneyLibs:
+* JKMyMoneyLibs (the API)

+  The four following together form the API:

   * [Base (kmymoney-base)](https://github.com/jross765/kmymoney-base)

+    Some basic data types and helper classes.

   * [API (kmymoney-api)](https://github.com/jross765/kmymoney-api)

+    The Core API (read/write) -- no bells, no whistles, yet still providing a certain level of convenience as well as solid type safety and input-value checks.

+    "Good and well-tested wrappers for the the JAXB-generated classes".

   * [API Specialized Entities (kmymoney-spec)](https://github.com/jross765/kmymoney-api-spec)

+    Bells & whistles, part 1: Some specialized classes derived from the Core API.

   * [API Extensions (kmymoney-tools)](https://github.com/jross765/kmymoney-api-ext)

+    Bells & whistles, part 2: Some specialized helper classes providing high-level functionalities based on low-level actions in of the Core API (partially with the data specialized entities).

 * JKMyMoneyTools:

   * [Tools (kmymoney-tools)](https://github.com/jross765/kmymoney-tools)

+    CLI Tools (read/write).

   * [Viewer (kmymoney-viewer)](https://github.com/jross765/kmymoney-viewer)

+    The (read-only) GUI.

   * [Example Programs (kmymoney-api-examples)](https://github.com/jross765/kmymoney-api-examples)

+    Some examples on how to use the API (all levels).

-    (actually not "officially" part of the
+    Actually not "officially" part of the
     JKMyMoneyTools,
-    but we won't define a new category just for this one, and they are in the same ballpark...)
+    but we won't define a new category just for this one, and they are in the same ballpark...

 * Miscellaneous:

   * [SchnorxoLib](https://github.com/jross765/schnorxolib)

+    Some basic data types and helper classes
+    (used by this project as well as the sister project).

   * [Apache Commons](https://commons.apache.org)

+    Ye ole venerable collection of general-purpose Java libs.
+    The following ones are used:

     * [Configuration](https://commons.apache.org/proper/commons-configuration/)
     * [IO](https://commons.apache.org/proper/commons-io/)
     * [CLI](https://commons.apache.org/proper/commons-cli/)